 These top-paying jobs in the Military require specialized training in addition to service commitments.

-Inspectors General are responsible for directing and managing all Inspector General (IG) programs.
-They oversee all inspection functions and analyze related methods and procedures to promote effectiveness of IG programs.
+Inspectors General (IG) oversee all inspection functions and analyze related methods and procedures to promote the effectiveness of programs and reduce waste, fraud, and mismanagement.
 They direct, train, and evaluate personnel and provide policy guidance concerning IG inspection programs.
 They perform inspections and provide reports and recommendations.

 Family/general practitioners have a variety of responsibilities, including diagnosing and treating diseases and injuries, prescribing and administering treatments including medication, and requesting and evaluating tests.
 When needed, these general practitioners may refer a patient to a specialist.